Raptorz84/raptorz.github.io/index.md

 ## Set Up and Configured a SIEM
 > On the virtual machine I had set up I set up and configured a SIEM to monitor the home lab network.
-It was configured properly to avoid false false positves and detect malicoois network traffic.
+It was configured properly to avoid false false positves and detect malicious network traffic.

 ## Capture The Flag Completions